 Up in Smoke: The social cost of tobacco excise

-To coincide with tomorrow's implementation of the latest tobacco excise hike of 10%, plus inflation, we've released a new report showing the ineffectiveness of tobacco tax hikes as a tool to reduce smoking rates, and reveals the unintended consequences of the policy: direct financial harm to smokers and their families, and crime towards retailers.
+To coincide with the implementation of the latest tobacco excise hike of 10%, plus inflation, we've released a new report that shows the ineffectiveness of tobacco tax hikes as a tool to reduce smoking rates, and reveals the unintended consequences of the policy: direct financial harm to smokers and their families, and crime towards retailers.

 The goal of excise tax – to reduce smoking rates and prevent smoking-related illness – is a noble one.
 But it’s not enough to judge a policy by its intentions.
 Our new report evaluates tobacco excise tax based on its actual results, both intended and unintended.